webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

           * OS Type - Other OS

 # 2. config.plist Configuration
 The BASE-EFI is currently configured using the MacPro7,1 SMBIOS.
-Please review the configuration below to make adjustments if you want to switch to iMacPro1,1.
+Please review the configuration below to make adjustments if you want to switch to the iMacPro1,1 SMBIOS.

 **NOTE**: MacPro7,1 SMBIOS only works on macOS Catalina and higher.

 ## Kernel
 ### Add
 1. Ethernet:
-    * IntelMausi.kext - Enabled for onboard Ethernet
-    * [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) - Disabled but required for Intel 10G Ethernet.
+    * WS X299 Sage/10G users will need to replace IntelMausi.kext with [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) and update the kext entry.
-      * **NOTE**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/Intel%2010G%20SmallTree#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
+      * **NOTE**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
-    * [SmallTreeIntel82576.kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) - Disabled but required for Intel I211 NICs
+    * I211 NICs users like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry.
 2. TSCAdjustReset:
     * Replace TSCAdjustReset.kext in your EFI Folder with the version matching your core count located [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/Kexts/TSCAdjustReset).
 3. RestrictEvents: